 How to get to the trailhead of the Sherpani Col Pass Trek?

-The best and popular way to start the trek is from Tumlingtar which can be reached by flight from Kathmandu.
+The best and most popular way to start the trek is from Tumlingtar which can be reached by flight from Kathmandu.
 Although you can drive all the way to Tumlingtar, it is a long and tiring journey as well as takes an extra day.
 After Tumlingtar it is another drive to get to Num bazaar from where the actual trekking journey begins.

 Required permits and fees for Sherpani Col Pass Trek.